- Download our Moving to Germany Guide (PDF)

 Most expats who move to Germany are transferred from the overseas offices of international companies.

 Those who are looking to move to Germany without a job in hand will need to get to grips with some of the nuances of the German job market.
-When applying for a job in Germany, expats will have to provide a comprehensive CV (Lebenslauf) that documents their entire education and professional carrier in reverse chronological order.
+When applying for a job in Germany, expats will have to provide a comprehensive CV (lebenslauf) that documents their entire education and professional career in reverse chronological order.

 They'll also have to attach written recommendations from previous employers and copies of degrees and awards.
 It's best to include these with the original application rather than waiting for them to be requested, as may be the case elsewhere.